Become an Australia au pair & see the land down under!

 Becoming an au pair to work in Australia is very easy.
 There are no hardcore requirements or qualifications for Australia specifically.

-There are only a few requirements to become eligible for getting an au pair visa.
+There are only a few requirements to become eligible for getting an Australia au pair visa, so let me show you how to become au pair savvy.

 What are the qualifications?